sdeepti/atulChange/README.md

 <b>Examples</b><br>
 1. Execution on new genome/entirely new dataset<br>
-This execution should be performed any time a new genome file (along with corresponding GFF file) is being analyzed:<br><br>
+This execution should be performed any time a new genome file (along with corresponding GFF file) is being analyzed:<br>

 python3 sPARTA.py -genomeFile <genomeFile.fa> -gffFile <GFF3file> -genomeFeature <0/1> -miRNAFile <miRNAFile.fa> -libs <Lib_A.txt Lib_B.txt> -tarPred -tarScore --tag2FASTA --map2DD --validate<br>